New Launch Reviews RoyalGreen Review: Luxury Freehold Condo in Sixth Avenue

 If that isn’t enough to fulfil your desires (you might need to be concerned at this point), the Orchard Road and Queenstown shopping belts are just 12-14-minute drives away from the RoyalGreen!

-A couple other points worth mentioning before we have a look at the famous Bukit Timah Education belt.
+A couple of other points worth mentioning before we have a look at the famous Bukit Timah Education belt.

 Mt.
 Alvernia, Concord International, Ng Teng Fong, National University, Gleneagles, Mount Elizabeth, Mount Elizabeth Novena, Tan Tock Seng and Farrer Park Hospital.